Horbenkodev/hugo-blog/content/posts/how-mobile-apps-are-revolutionizing-the-sports-industry/index.md

 title: How Mobile Apps Are Revolutionizing the Sports Industry
 breadcrumbs: Revolution in Sports Mobile Apps
 draft: false
-publishDate: 2018-08-02T00:00:00Z
+publishDate: 2018-08-02T00:00:00.000Z
 image: sports_app.jpg
 og_image: sports_app.jpg
-description: Whether they're playing or watching, digital technology is overhauling how people enjoy – and interact – with their games.
-We examine the trends that are shaping how the sports industry is using mobile applications to engage with their audience.
+description: Digital technology is transforming how people play and watch games.
+  Explore the trends shaping the sports industry's use of mobile apps to engage audiences.
 promote:
   promote: false
 top: false